christophsax/seasonalbook.content/proposal/outline.md

 PART I: Basics of Seasonal Adjustment
 ======================================

-This section focuses on explaining the very basics of seasonal adjustment and gets the reader involved with a minimal working example.
+This section focuses on explaining the basics of seasonal adjustment and gets the reader involved with a minimal working example.
 It keeps the technical jargon to a minimum.
-Finally, the layout of the textbook and future sections is clearly spelled out.
+Finally, the layout of the book and future sections is clearly spelled out.

 ## Introduction